Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Tasks to Solve in Online Discussions

+\paragraph{Automatic Moderation.} Moderation of online discussions is a crucial task that often determines the quality of held discussions~\citep{doi:10.1080/10584609.2020.1830322}.
+It is a time and resource consuming task, that could be facilitated or even replaced by artificial moderators.
 As an initial approach to support human moderators, \citet{falk-etal-2021-predicting} train models on the task of moderation intervention prediction on the Regulation Room Corpus~\citep{park2012facilitative}.
-They aim to classify whether a comment needs intervention, which can then be suggested to a human moderator, whereby the BERT model \citep{devlin_etal_2019_bert} performs best. \citet{argyle2023ai} use a GPT-3-based \citep{brown2020language} chat assistant in one-on-one discussions about gun control that suggests rephrased messages in real time.
-Their study shows that the quality of conversations and the feeling of being understood by their counterpart could be improved through the application of the machine learning assistant. \citet{wyss2017artificial} experimentally examine if an artificial facilitator can improve discursive quality and knowledge gain of participants in asynchronous political online discussions.
-The artificial moderators' main purpose is to encourage participants to assess counter arguments from other users.
-Their experiments show that the artificial moderator increased the interaction between participants, but it did not increase their gained knowledge throughout the discussion.
-There are many other examples of recent developed chatbots, e.g., to structure the conversation \citep{10.1145/3449161}, to identify harmful language \citep{Clever2022}. or to interact with participants by posting messages \citep{ito2022agent}.
+They aim to classify whether a comment needs intervention, which can then be suggested to a human moderator.
+In their study, \citet{10.1145/3543507.3583275} examine the effects of fully automated content moderation.
+They apply a system that automatically hides or deletes comments that break community guidelines.
+They find that automatic deletion of comments has a positive effect on the posting behavior of users.
+Only hiding content did not obtain the same effect.
+Similar effects have been found when intervening even before posting harmful content~\citep{katsaros2022reconsidering}. \citet{argyle2023leveraging} use a GPT-3-based~\citep{brown2020language} chat assistant in one-on-one discussions about gun control that suggests rephrased messages in real time.
+Their study shows that the quality of conversations and the feeling of being understood by their counterpart could be improved through the application of the ML assistant.
+Checking user comments for their tone and suggesting reformulations can increase \emph{civility} of discussions, creating a better atmosphere in which more people tend to express their opinions. \citet{klein2025can} suggests to let LLMs generate more precise user contributions in cases where they lack context or use complex terms that not everyone understands which contributes to the \emph{equality} of each participant within the discussion and could also improve \emph{interactivity} between users.

-On the downside, recent studies show that the use of social bots can influence public discussions on social media platforms, such as Twitter \citep{doi:10.1177/0894439320908190}.
-They amplify the opinions and messages of rather unknown accounts making them appear more trustworthy.
-Additionally, they also spread misinformation which is dangerous in political discussions.
-Therefore one important task for future participation processes and social media discussions is the detection of social bots \citep{9505695}.
-Automated moderators are versatile in their application.
-Regarding the latest developments of large language models, they might be a great chance for more deliberative online discussions in the future, nevertheless, their potential for harmful utilization cannot be ignored.
+There are many other examples of recent developed chatbots, e.g., to structure the conversation~\citep{10.1145/3449161}, to identify harmful language~\citep{Clever2022, electronics13030544} and spam \citep{electronics13030544}, or to interact with participants by posting messages~\citep{ito2022agent}.